 Reference materials may not be checked out.

-Open-stack print periodicals are located on the 3rd floor and are arranged in alphabetical order by title.
+Open-stack Spanish periodicals are located on the 3rd floor, and open-stack Asian language periodicals are located on the 2nd floor.
+Both are arranged in alphabetical order by title.
 The most recent issues of our print periodicals are available in the Virginia Weyerhaueser Reading Room on the first floor.
-Some print periodicals are also located in the Archives, Special Collections, and Storage Location.
+Additional print periodicals are also located in the Archives, Special Collections, and Storage locations.
 These may be requested at the Circulation Desk.
 A complete list of electronic, microform, and print periodical titles held by the David Allan Hubbard Library is available.
 Print and microform periodicals are also listed in the online catalog.

 Periodicals do not circulate, but may be used and scanned in the library.

 Darling Pacific Rim Collection

 The Hugh and Hazel Darling Pacific Rim Collection consists of books written in Chinese, Japanese, Korean, Vietnamese, and Spanish.
 Asian language books from this collection are located on the 2nd floor.
 Those in the main portion of the collection may be checked out while those located in the reference portion do not circulate.
 Spanish language books are located on the 3rd floor and may also be checked out.
 Books about Pacific Rim countries, translations from Asian languages, and polyglot (multi-language) books are also located in the other collections.

 The Integration Collection includes materials related to the integration of psychology and theology.
 It is located on Basement A of the David Allan Hubbard Library.

 The Reserve Collection includes print books and media that are temporarily put on reserve for course use for a term.
 Please ask for these materials at the Circulation Desk.